suffolklibraries/lgc/content/collections/events/debenham-movers-1.md

     content:
       -
         type: text
-        text: 'Please don’t hesitate to get in touch with your questions or concerns.
-You can email our organiser Chrissie Moore at '
+        text: 'Please don’t hesitate to get in touch with your questions or concerns.'
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'You can email our organiser Chrissie Moore at ' -
         type: text
         marks: